 - Telecommute option (38% use it)

 - Onsite Amenities (Free hot beverages daily including Starbucks machine.
 Fully functioning kitchen with water cooler, fridge, microwave, dishwasher, ice machine and vending machines on each floor.
-Massage therapy, ping pong table, shoe shine service, end of summer ice cream social, health fair, flu shots, blood drive, CPR certification classes.
+Massage therapy, ping pong table, shoe shine service, end of summer ice cream social, health fair, flu shots, blood drive, CPR certification classes and AEDs provided at each location.
 Discounts on movie tickets, theme parks, shows, sporting events, hotel and retail stores.
-Employee discount for cell phone services, gym memberships, hair and spa services, American Management Association.
-Free lunch during educational sessions.
-Holiday party.)
+Employee discount for cell phone services, gym memberships, hair and spa services and American Management Association perks.
+Free lunch during educational sessions, holiday party and much more.)

 FAMILY CARE BY THE NUMBERS